ggreer/the_silver_searcher/README.md

 ## Why use ag? ##

-* The binary name 33% shorter than ack!
+* The binary name is 33% shorter than ack!
-* It searches through code about 3x-5x faster.
+* It searches through code about 3x-5x faster than ack.
 * It's written in C instead of perl.
 * It ignores files matched by patterns in your .gitignore and .hgignore.
 * If there are files in your source repo that you don't want to search, just add their patterns to a .agignore file. \*cough\* extern \*cough\*

 ## Current development status ##

+On the continuum of...

 1. Make it compile.
 2. Make it run.
 3. Make it behave correctly.
 4. Make it fast.

-It's somewhere between 2 and 3 right now.
+...it's somewhere between 2 and 3 right now.
 Although it's much faster than ack in my benchmarks.

     ack -i SOLR ~/cloudkick/reach  2.89s user 0.77s system 97% cpu 3.765 total